ACPI: Performance state

+See Dynamic frequency scaling for a brief description of a newer control method based on the ACPI Collaborative Processor Performance Control (CPPC).
+This new method allows hundreds of possible states, and for the processor to autonomously to choose from a given range of states.

 Interfaces

 Hardware

 ACPI-compliant systems interact with hardware through either a "Function Fixed Hardware (FFH) Interface", or a platform-independent hardware programming model which relies on platform-specific ACPI Machine Language (AML) provided by the original equipment manufacturer (OEM).

 Function Fixed Hardware interfaces are platform-specific features, provided by platform manufacturers for the purposes of performance and failure recovery.
 Standard Intel-based PCs have a fixed function interface defined by Intel, which provides a set of core functionality that reduces an ACPI-compliant system's need for full driver stacks for providing basic functionality during boot time or in the case of major system failure.

 ACPI Platform Error Interface (APEI) is a specification for reporting of hardware errors, e.g. chipset, RAM to the operating system.

 Firmware

 ACPI defines many tables that provide the interface between an ACPI-compliant operating system and system firmware (BIOS or UEFI).
 This includes RSDP, RSDT, XSDT, FADT, FACS, DSDT, SSDT, MADT, and MCFG, for example.

 The tables allow description of system hardware in a platform-independent manner, and are presented as either fixed-formatted data structures or in AML.
 The main AML table is the DSDT (differentiated system description table).
 The AML can be decompiled by tools like Intel's iASL (open-source, part of ACPICA) for purposes like patching the tables for expanding OS compatibility.

 The Root System Description Pointer (RSDP) is located in a platform-dependent manner, and describes the rest of the tables.

 A custom ACPI table called the Windows Platform Binary Table (WPBT) is used by Microsoft to allow vendors to add software into the Windows OS automatically.
 Some vendors, such as Lenovo, have been caught using this feature to install harmful software such as Superfish.
 Samsung shipped PCs with Windows Update disabled.
 Windows versions older than Windows 7 do not support this feature, but alternative techniques can be used.
 This behavior has been compared to rootkits.